 It was as John Mark was praying that we all heard a loud banging on that outer entrance.

 We froze for a moment as a shiver of fear ran through the room.
 One of the ladies let out an involuntary cry.
 An old man fell prostrate on the floor and called out to God in his heavenly language.
 Mary, her eyes wide, flustered and frightened, looked uncertain as to what she should do.

-Paralysed as we were with anxiety, no one thought to stop Rhoda the servant girl doing her job.
-And we heard her footsteps as she approached to answer the door.
+Paralysed as we were with anxiety, no one thought to stop Rhoda, the servant girl, doing her job.
+We heard her footsteps as she approached to answer the door.

-`Don’t answer it, girl,’ Mary shouted, as she regained her voice. `See who it is first!’
+‘Don’t answer it, girl,’ Mary shouted as she regained her voice.
+‘Ask who it is first!’

-The room fell quiet, except for the old man still spread-eagled on the floor, rattling away quietly in tongues.
+The room fell quiet, except for the old man still spread-eagled on the floor, prattling away in tongues.
 We could hear the voices at the entrance but could not make out what was being said.
 We waited.